UofT-DailinLi/Impact-of-Atypical-Events-on-Regret/README.md

 **Statement on LLM usage:
-Use ChatGPT to help understand the original code and replicate graphs.
-The chat history can be found in LLM usage file.
+Statement on LLM usage: Aspects of the code were written with the help of the autocomplete tool, Codriver.
+The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/LLM_usage.txt